Aleksander Chodkiewicz

-Political career
+Early life and political career

-As a young boy Chodkiewicz was taken hostage with his family by the Tatars of the Crimean Khanate in October 1482.
+He was born around 1457.
+As a young boy, Chodkiewicz was taken hostage with his family by the Tatars of the Crimean Khanate in October 1482.
 His father and sister died in captivity, while he, his mother and sister Agrafena were ransomed in 1484 and returned to Lithuania.
-Chodkiewicz appeared in political arena in 1495 when he won a court case against caretakers of a royal estate.
+Chodkiewicz appeared in the political arena in 1495 when he won a court case against the caretakers of a royal estate.
 At the time he already was a member of the Royal court.
 Chodkiewicz was a favorite of Grand Duke Alexander Jagiellon, who granted him his first public position as governor of Punia in 1501.
 On October 30, 1501, Chodkiewicz was among 27 nobles agreeing to abide by the Union of Mielnik.
 The next year he was appointed as royal Master of the Horse (koniuszy).
 It was an honorary title, but signified royal favor.
 In 1506, Chodkiewicz became royal marshal (marszałek hospodarski), a position which guaranteed close contacts with the King and granted a seat in the Lithuanian Council of Lords.
-However, after death of Alexander Jagiellon, Chodkiewicz's career stagnated.
+However, after the death of Alexander Jagiellon, Chodkiewicz's career stagnated.

 Chodkiewicz was accused of participating in the 1508 uprising organized by Michael Glinski.
 However, there was not enough proof and he was released from prison in 1511.
 He returned to the previous position of court marshal and was sent on several diplomatic missions to Poland.
 Due to the Muscovite–Lithuanian Wars the state budget was emptied and the Grand Duke mortgaged his properties to raise funds.
 This way Chodkiewicz acquired Ostrovo west of Lida (1520) and Vilkija (1522).
 In 1525 he obtained a privilege to establish Zabłudów.
 Around the same time he began consolidating his holdings near Choroszcz—the resulting complex was ranked 3rd in size after the holdings of the Radziwiłł and Goštautai families.